midnightntwrk/midnight-architecture/proposals/0016-vector-slicing-syntax.md

 used in slices will always be valid indexes into the vector.

-Note that in many programming languages, including JavaScript with `Array.prototype.slice`, slicing is inclusive on the left and exclusive on the right.
-This is convenient with zero-based indexing and where the length is known to be `N` because you can write `0..N` instead of `0..N-1`.
-However, in this case, we felt that it was easier for programmers.
-Suppose they have `v:
-Vector<10, T>` and they want the effect of `v[5] = e`.
-With our proposal they can write:
+Note that in many programming languages, including JavaScript with `Array.prototype.slice`, slicing is exclusive on the right (and inclusive on the left).
+This is convenient with zero-based indexing and where the length is known to be `N` because developers can write `0..N` instead of using arithmetic in `0..N-1`.
+However, in this case, we felt that it was easier for developers if the slice was inclusive on both ends.
+Suppose we have `v: Vector<10, T>` and we want the effect of `v[5] = e`.
+With our proposal we can write:

 ```
 [...v[0..4], e, ...v[6..9]]
 ```

-compare to, with right exclusive slicing:
+compared to the same effect with right-exclusive slicing:

 ```
 [...v[0..5], e, ...v[6..10]]